nikhiljainjain/Load_Balancer/README.md

 _Step 5_: Start a certain number of servers present in server folder.<br>
 Check the *package.json* file inside server folder to available commands to start servers.

-_Step 6_: Come back to main folder and run `python3 menu.py`(For Linux) and `python3 menu-window.py` (For Windows).<br>
+_Step 6_: Come back to main folder and run `python3 menu.py`(For Linux) and `python3 windows/menu.py` (For Windows).
 Menu will open and you ask the value base on the input.
-This project will test loading capcaity.<br>
+This project will test loading capcaity.
 Result will store in log folder.Sample output already present in the log.
-You can check it out anytime.
+You can check it out anytime and load balancer use *Port 80*

 ## File Structure